How to Shape Easter Bunny Ear Rolls

 Knead Soft Yeast Dough

-- Pour the foamy yeast mixture and soften butter (2 tablespoons) into the bowl with the flour mix.
-Attach a hook attachment onto your stand mixer.
+- Pour the foamy yeast mixture and softened butter (2 tablespoons) into the bowl with the flour mix.
+Attach a hook attachment to your stand mixer.
 Knead until a smooth dough is formed.
-If the dough appears too dry you can add 1 tablespoon of room temperature water.
-Alternatively, if it appears too wet add a little more flour, 1-2 tablespoons.TIP: Don't a have a mixer with a hook attachment?
-You can make the dough by hand.
+If the dough appears too dry, you can add 1 tablespoon of room temperature water.
+Alternatively, if it appears too wet, add 1-2 tablespoons of flour.TIP: Don't have a mixer with a hook attachment?
+You can make the dough by hand: see the blog post.

 1st Proof

 - Transfer the ball of dough into a lightly oiled bowl.
-Cover with a plastic wrap and let rise in a warm, draft-free spot, for 30 minutes.
+Cover with a plastic wrap and let it rise in a warm, draft-free spot, for 30-45 minutes.

 Shape the Hot Dot Buns

-- To shape the hot dog buns first you need to roll out each small piece of dough (one at a time) into a thin long oval shape.With a rolling pin flatten each piece of dough on a silicone mat into a oval shape, about 1/8 inch (3mm) thick and thinner.TIP: Silicone mat helps the dough to cling slightly to it so it doesn't retract as much and it's easier to shape the rolls.
+- To shape the hot dog buns, first roll out each small piece of dough into a thin, long oval shape, about 1/8 inch (3mm) thick.Tip: A silicone mat helps the dough cling slightly to it so it doesn't retract as much, and it's easier to shape the rolls.

 2nd Rise